By LK Wood IV · 2026-05-16 · ~14 min read · St. Louis County, MO

 Online double-conversion UPS — input power is rectified to DC, then reinverted to AC.
 The load always runs on the inverter; the battery is always in the loop.
 Switchover time is effectively zero because there is no switchover — the load never touches utility AC directly.
 Double-conversion units also have a power factor of ~1.0 on the output side.
 They are heavier, louder, run hotter, and consume 5–10% more electricity than line-interactive at the same load.
 The APC Smart-UPS series (SMT and SRT lines) and Eaton 9-series are the most common double-conversion units in home racks.

 For most homelabs, line-interactive is the right answer.
-The 2–4 ms switchover time is well within the holdup time of any modern server PSU (typically 16–20 ms per ATX spec).
-Double-conversion is worth the premium if you have equipment that does not tolerate a brief switchover glitch — some Ethernet switches reset during the transition — or if you need zero-transfer protection for a data acquisition setup.
+The 2–4 ms switchover time is well within the holdup time of any modern server PSU (typically 16–20 ms per the Intel ATX power supply design guide).
+Double-conversion is worth the premium if you have equipment that does not tolerate a brief switchover glitch — some Ethernet switches reset during the transition per ServeTheHome’s UPS coverage — or if you need zero-transfer protection for a data acquisition setup.

 | Feature | Standby | Line-interactive | Online double-conversion |